kubeflow/website/content/en/docs/components/pipelines/sdk/sdk-overview.md

     [Learn more about building pipeline components](/docs/components/pipelines/sdk/component-development).

-*   Lightweight Python function-based components make it easier to built a component by using the Kubeflow Pipelines SDK to generate the component specification for a Python function.
+*   Lightweight Python function-based components make it easier to build a component by using the Kubeflow Pipelines SDK to generate the component specification for a Python function.